zla-io/trust-core/README.md

 ## License

-Trust Core is available under the MIT license.
-See the [LICENSE](https://github.com/TrustWallet/trust-core/blob/master/LICENSE) file for more info.
+Zilla Wallet Core is available under the ZLA license.
+See the [LICENSE](https://github.com/zla-io/trust-core/blob/master/LICENSE) file for more info.